squaredup/samples/dashboards/README.md

 Contributions to this repo are vital to make it as diverse and useful as possible.
 If you have something to share, check out the [Contributions](https://github.com/squaredup/samples/blob/master/CONTRIBUTING.md) guidelines for an overview of the process.

-There are a couple of tips specific to sharing a dashboard or tile too...
+There are a couple of tips specific to sharing a dashboard or tile...

 1. Dashboards may contain sensitive data.
 Ensure you remove/replace this before submitting.
 2. Where a dashboard references a specific object or list of objects in your environment, make sure you call this out in the readme with guidance on what to update.